Peak of the Southern American Continent, 6.962m, Argentina.

 Mendoza (Argentina) is the city where most expeditions start their journey to the summit of the southern American continent.
 It's here that you might taste the best steak and glass of wine you've ever dreamt about.
 Even though staying in Mendoza seems appealing (tasty food, good hotel and rich air), we have to leave for our journey that should bring us on top of the Aconcagua.
 This majestic peak attracts thousands of climber every year.

 The effects of the altitude at the top of the Aconcagua can be compared with a 7.500m peak in the Himalayas.
 This is due to the geographical localization of the mountain.
 The atmospheric layer is thinner above the poles and thicker above the equator.
-Moreover, the extremely dry environment increases the
+Moreover, the extremely dry environment increases the effects of the altitude.

 6000 meters, last camp, terrible night